hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

         <span class="param-flags">N/A for Dynamic Key type, N/A for OTP type,
         optional for CA type</span>
         A map of critical options certificates should have if none are provided when signing.
+This field takes in key value pairs in JSON format.
 Note that these are not restricted by `allowed_critical_options`.
 Defaults to none.
       </li>
       <li>
         <span class="param">default_extensions</span>
         <span class="param-flags">N/A for Dynamic Key type, N/A for OTP type,
         optional for CA type</span>
         A map of extensions certificates should have if none are provided when signing.
+This field takes in key value pairs in JSON format.
 Note that these are not restricted by `allowed_extensions`.
 Defaults to none.
       </li>
       <li>
         <span class="param">allow_user_certificates</span>